AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

     * Your mapping is accurate
     * You added all the segments you want to track within a category
-    * The Save and Process button triggers Bizible to sync all your Touchpoints and apply the new information you added.
+    * The Save and Process button triggers Marketo Measure to sync all your Touchpoints and apply the new information you added.
 This process takes 7 days and rules cannot be changed during this period

 **_Additional Notes:_**

 If rules aren’t set up for both Leads/Contacts and Opportunities, you will see only a portion of your data.
 To elaborate, if you do not set up the Opportunities rules, you will only see Lead/Contact data without the Opportunities associated with it.
 The same is true if you do not set up rules for Leads/Contacts--you will only see Opportunities without the associated Leads/Contacts.

 When you are done, click Save first, double check everything, and then click Save and Process.
-Remember that you will be unable to edit your settings for seven days when you save and process, as Bizible is reformatting your data during this time.
+Remember that you will be unable to edit your settings for seven days when you save and process, as Marketo Measure is reformatting your data during this time.

 **How do I save the generated reports?**

 You cannot save the generated reports directly in the user interface.
-However, Bizible saves the segment names in the URL so you can keep a record of each report by bookmarking the page.
+However, Marketo Measure saves the segment names in the URL so you can keep a record of each report by bookmarking the page.